 Still frame from the “Night at The Sayers Club” documentary

 You probably need to live in LA or somewhere else in California, or at least in the freaking US, to fully grasp the phenomenon of Hollywood music clubs.
-So this will probably be kind of, well, interesting (at best) to tell the story of LP & The Sayers Club from the European perspective, having no actual American experience except for intensely vivid American dreams and millions of subject-related books and movies absorbed over the years.
+So this will probably be kind of, well, interesting (at best) to tell the story of LP & The Sayers Club from the European (and outsider) perspective.
 And since her American tour is in full bloom, we are all invited to follow her through it, and to google all those clubs she rocks.
 The Star Theater in Portland, the Bluebird Theater in Denver, One Eyed Jacks in New Orleans… Real places, but they look as though someone cruel created them to put her on their stages, just to laugh at all those losers who can’t be there.
 (Oh, and remember when we were wondering if her NY album release party earlier this month was a preview to what this tour would be?
 Well, a preview it was.
 Some really… interesting… stuff is going on there.)
 But still, even those amazing places don’t give us the proper sense of what has been created by Jason Scoppa in Hollywood, first in the club called Bardot, then in The Sayers Club.
 And so, we are taking you to Sayers this time, a very special club in Hollywood & Las Vegas, a place that contributed to bringing LP back to the stage.

 First, a little bit of a background.
 It all started in the Bardot club around 2010.
 A fancy, prestigious place in Hollywood where not only performers, but also sometimes the crowds were hand-picked and glamorous.
 On certain nights, emerging talents hit the stage to sing covers.
 LP was one of the club’s favorites and soon the Bardot stage brought all the fun that performing live could be back to her.
 Aside from her regular, weekly appearances there, she was also a part of the ultra-exclusive music event called the Bardot Sessions, designed also by Jason.
 He picked songs for artists to cover and his choices were usually unexpected, as he aimed at bringing original and new vibes to the interpretation.
 The audience and stage were crowded with stars and new talents, but according to the people who witnessed it, there was only one person who had a bad habit of stealing the show 🙂 But some other time on the Bardot in detail.